Monty/IMDb_xref/README.md

 tt4786824 is the page for "The Crown":
 [https://www.imdb.com/title/tt4786824/](https://www.imdb.com/title/tt4786824/).

-You can generate your own data by using one or more of the .tconst files in the Contrib directory or creating your own .tconst file.
+You can generate additional data by using one or more of the .tconst files in the [Contrib](Contrib) directory or creating your own .tconst file.
 You can even translate non-English titles to their English equivalents by using a .xlate file.

 Data can grow quite large.
 If you use all the files in /Contrib, you'll generate over 7.5 MB of data, including two 46,000 line Credits spreadsheets.